UWB-Biocomputing/GraphSystemsAnalysis/README.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Intelligent Networks Laboratory Code of Conduct](https://github.com/UWB-Biocomputing/Graphitti/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Contributing
+Please refer to the [Contributing Guide](CONTRIBUTING.md) for information about how internal and external contributors can work on this code.